marloes-stemerdink/machine-learning-driven-muscle-ultrasound-segmentation/README.md

 ## How to Reproduce the Results

-1. **Install Dependencies & Environment**  AANPASSEN
+1. **Install Dependencies & Environment**
-   - Python ≥ 3.8 recommended.
+   - Install the [Python environment] (environment.yml) with key packages in the correct version: [environment.yml](https://github.com/user-attachments/files/32232943/environment.yml)

-   - Key packages: PyTorch, MMCV, MMEngine, MMSegmentation, PyRadiomics, XGBoost, SHAP, pandas, seaborn, etc.
+2. **Prepare dataset**
-   - The `mmsegmentation` folder is a partial copy of [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
-Ensure versions match `mmseg/__init__.py`.
+   - Compile a dataset with muscle ultrasound images representative of the group you eventually want to apply the pipeline to.

-2. **Step 2**
+   - Recommended dataset size:
-   - Data used in the paper: [Mendeley dataset](https://doi.org/10.17632/yzg86vb895.1).
+   - The dataset should consist of muscle ultrasound images and corresponding masks, both in .png format.
+Masks should contain class indices as follows: background = 0, muscle = 1, ignore label = 255 (only for pixels you want the training to ignore)

 3. **Step 3**
    - Under `mmsegmentation/tools/`, adapt or create a config for K-Net (similar to `knet_swin_mod`).